-Petition To Save ‘The Expanse’ After Syfy Cancelation Hits 75,000 Signatures, Fans Appeal Directly To Amazon
+Petition To Save ‘The Expanse’ After Syfy Cancellation Hits 75,000 Signatures, Fans Appeal Directly To Amazon

 “We, the people of Earth, Mars and the Belt, call upon Netflix or Amazon to secure the national and international rights for this show so the millions of fans can continue to dream of a life in space.”

-The push to save The Expanse appears to have a higher level of organization than nearly every other recent social media campaign to return shows from cancelation.
+The push to save The Expanse appears to have a higher level of organization than nearly every other recent social media campaign to return shows from cancellation.
 Fans have gathered on the show’s Reddit page to push these efforts, which included a creative bid to get Amazon’s attention.

 On Tuesday, fans pooled together money to hire an airplane with a banner reading “Save The Expanse” to fly in Santa Monica, California, outside the Amazon Studios headquarters.
 The message caught the attention of the show’s writers, who tweeted a short video of the plane flying the banner.